 I’ve always loved the mountains.
 Standing on the top of a summit, being the highest thing around, is a feeling that if I could bottle and sell I am sure I would be a very rich woman.
 But here’s a secret that few know, and many forget – you can get all the same thrills on small hills as you can on big mountains.

 Don’t believe me?
-Think about it – you still get the satisfaction of putting in some effort to reach a goal (but not so much effort that you are completely sweaty and uncomfortable by the time you do); you get much better weather as the clouds and associated rain all linger around the taller peaks; you can make them as fast or as slow as you like – add in a trail run on one to get fit in your lunchbreak, or meander on another if you want to take the kids or an unwilling other half on a weekend.
+Think about it – you still get the satisfaction of putting in some effort to reach a goal (but not so much effort that you are completely sweaty and uncomfortable by the time you do); you get much better weather as the clouds and associated rain all linger around the taller peaks; you can make them as fast or as slow as you like – add in a trail run on one, squeeze one into your lunchbreak, or meander on another if you want to take the kids or an unwilling other half on a weekend.
 They are perfect for a night out star gazing, or a morning raid spent watching wildlife.

 It’s often said that there’s no such thing as bad weather – just inappropriate clothing, and, when talking about hill-walking this certainly is a truism.
 But the beauty with small hills is that you don’t need as much of the proper paraphernalia as you would with more committing masses.

-Multi-activity shoes (like trainers with a better, more grippy sole) will usually do the trick for pint-sized peaks, but lightweight walking boots are also good if you need more ankle support.
+Trail runners (a more grippy sole than regular trainers) will usually do the trick for pint-sized peaks, but lightweight walking boots are also good if you need more ankle support.

 For your clothes go for the layering system – non-cotton, wicking (moves sweat away from the skin) top first, followed by a warming fleece, then a waterproof outershell – that way you can add or remove one as you heat up or cool down.
 Be sure to take a hat (cap in summer, wool in winter) and gloves to ensure you stay toasty warm.

-Finally – to carry this in go for a daypack – 15-20L should do the trick.
-Look for a comfortable back system (men and women specific fits available so try a few on first), pockets (useful for putting regularly used items in such as map or a snack) and wand pockets for placing your water bottle.
+A 15-20L backpack should be large enough for your hill walk.
+Look for a comfortable back system (men and women specific fits available so try a few on first), pockets (useful for putting regularly used items in such as map or a snack) and wand (side) pockets for placing your water bottle.

 For your first hill-walk it's a good idea to go somewhere close to home – you’d be surprised how many little lumps perfect for a hike linger nearby.
-Pick up an OS map – the Explorer 1:25,000 is best as it shows more detail – and look for clusters of contours that denote rising ground.
+Using OS Maps, look for clusters of contours that denote rising ground.
 A summit will be marked by a triangle or a black dot with a number showing its height.
 Next look for a path that will be marked on there by broken lines designating it as a bridleway or footpath.
 Look for where this starts – usually from a car park or a street and aim for that to access the summit.
+Search from thousands of tried and tested hill routes on OS Maps or plot your own.

-Also useful as a backup is the OS App, which allows you to access maps from all over the UK.
-There you can plot your route and follow it as you go, and it even tells you how far you’ve walked or will walk and how high you are.
+Also useful is the OS Maps app, which allows you to access maps from all over the UK both online and offline.
+Follow your route on the app as you walk, it even tells you how far you’ve travelled (or will travel) and how high you are.

 If you’re planning to take your kids, friends or family members remember that it shouldn’t be a test of endurance, it should be good fun.
 So be sure to include stops to admire points of interest and take rewards for key parts of the walk – such as a chocolate bar or a favourite sweet.